How We Help

 Dyslexia Center of Tulsa provides a comprehensive evaluation to identify your childs reading and spelling level along with the executive cognitive functions required for success in reading and writing.
 Based upon the evaluation results we then customize a therapy plan.
 The Magnocellular theory of dyslexia evidence-based therapy plan is provided by a licensed occupational therapist, licensed certified occupational therapy assistant, speech language pathologist or teacher based upon the needs of your child.
 When you are ready to book an evaluation, visit our new clients page.

-Occupational therapists are able to provide objective, standardized assessments to determine the characteristics that most align with dyslexia for children ages 5.5-17.
-Upon analysis of the assessment batteries you will receive a written report that will indicate each assessment battery results to include standardized scores, percentile ranks, age and grade level specific to the area assessed.
-We suggest you provide your primary care physician a copy of the report for their determination of diagnosis.
+Occupational therapists are able to provide objective, standardized assessments to determine the characteristics that most align with dyslexia, dysgraphia, and ocular motor insufficiency for children ages 5.5-17.
+Upon analysis of the assessment batteries, you will receive a written report that will indicate each assessment battery results to include standardized scores, percentile ranks, age, and grade-level specific to the area assessed.
+We suggest you provide your primary care physician with a copy of the report for their determination of diagnosis.

 Auditory Working Memory – Why do we test for this?